ElliotLuque/image-uploader/README.md

 # Image Uploader

-A simple app for uploading and sharing your images.
+Simple app for uploading and sharing your images.

 A challenge by **[devChallenges.io](devChallenges.io)**